Ibrahim278/Cardiac-Detection-using-Deep-Learning-Neural-Networks/README.md

 #### Introduction

 This project involved creating a Machine Learning model using Deep Learning Neural Networks with PyTorch which scans DICOM images of the heart and correctly predicts Cardiac Cases.
 The model could then be integrated into a mobile or web interface using a backend infrastructure.

+#### Dataset
+The dataset for the project is publically available on Kaggle : (https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data)